Super-Veg for Babies: 6 Great First Foods to Wean Your Baby

-Vegetables are an excellent choice for your baby’s first foods.
-By starting with their greens, they will be encouraged to enjoy more savoury foods, which stops them getting too much of a taste for sweet flavours.
+Vegetables are an excellent option for your baby’s first foods.
+By starting with their greens, they will be encouraged to enjoy more savoury foods, which stops them from getting too much of a taste for sweet flavours.

 There are so many vegetable options for little ones, but which are particularly great for the first stage?
-Here at Babease, we’ve put together a list of our favourite veggies for the start of the weaning journey.
+Here are some of our favourites:

 Broccoli is one of the healthiest foods you can give to your little one as it contains nearly everything they need in terms of nutrition.
 The classic green veggie is full of vitamin A and C and also contains essential minerals like iron and zinc.